microsoft/oxa-tools/README.md

 # oxa-tools

-Deploying and maintaining Open edX on Azure
+Deploying and maintaining Open edX on Azure.

 ## Deploying single machine instance (for development and test)